-- I. What is a tetrad?
+- What is a tetrad?
 How do the chromatids in a tetrad assort?
-(That is, how many and which ones go into each egg or sperm cell?) - What is recombination?
+(That is, how many and which ones go into each egg or sperm cell?) - What is crossing over?
 When does it normally occur?
-What are the genetic consequences of recombination? - 3.
-Linkage analysis is based on the evidence that recombination frequency is proportional to the distance between loci.
+What are the genetic consequences of crossing over? - 3.
+Linkage analysis is based on the evidence that recombination frequency is related to the distance between loci.
 Explain what this means. - 4.
 Given genetic data, be able to construct a genetic linkage map.